development6601/test-react-todo/src/README.md

 ## 📁 Subdirectories

 ### `assets/`
-The directory `src\assets` stores asset files used by the project.
+The `src\assets` directory stores the asset files used by the project's source code.

 ### `components/`
-The `src\components` directory houses the React component source code for a todo application, including input, item display, filtering, and statistics functionalities.
+This directory, `src\components`, houses the individual source code components for a Todo application, including input, item display, filtering, list management, and statistics.

 ### `hooks/`
-The `src\hooks` directory stores custom React hooks for the project.
+The `src\hooks` directory stores the React hook source code for a temporary project repository.

 ### `types/`
-The directory `src\types` stores type definitions for a software project.
+The `src\types` directory stores the type definitions for a project's source code.

 ### `utils/`
-The `src\utils` directory contains utility functions and resources used by the project.
+The `src\utils` directory contains utility functions and resources used by the project residing in the temporary repository `repo-b05c64d6-54f2-45a0-b03e-fda55ff0685d-1750682884431`.

 ---